4PHRODIT3/Kawi-Blog/README.md

 - Article Preview ordered by pinned, most viewed and timestamp
 - Users can view articles sorted by genres
-- Efficient and Useful search bar
+- Efficient and Powerful search bar
 - Subscribe newsletter
 - Share on social media
 - Commenting and Reacting ( Upcoming Feature )